How is the heat wave in Europe affecting travel? | DW | 25.07.2019

 Waterways

 Taking a boat up and down the Rhine River sounds eminently agreeable not least because of the slight breeze.
-However, river authorities are warning that water levels are shrinking.
-In places the Rhine is barely navigable.
+However, river authorities are warning that water levels are sinking.
+In places, the Rhine is barely navigable.
 Low water levels already crippling the Danube in Bavaria have prompted officials to bar hotel ships from using a 60-kilometer (39-mile) stretch upstream from the town of Vilshofen.

 Flying

 If you're not bothered about your carbon footprint or facing the wrath of environmental activists, you would probably think that flying is your best bet to get from A to B. Planes are designed and equipped to cope with both low and high temperature extremes.
-However, there is one caveat: As of temperatures of 47 degrees Celsius (116 Fahrenheit) planes can be grounded as some aircraft manufacturers can't guarantee the necessary engine propulsion.
-The warmer it gets, the less density there is in the air which in turn results in less upwind for the wings.
+However, there is one caveat: If temperatures exceed 47 degrees Celsius (116 Fahrenheit), planes can be grounded as some aircraft manufacturers can't guarantee the necessary engine propulsion.
+The warmer it gets, the less density there is in the air, which in turn results in less upwind for the wings.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.